 AH dived first using 2 x 3 litre cylinders.
 The diver laid 20 metres of line in Sump 1.
 A maximum depth of 5 metres was reached.
 At -5 m an ascent was made to surface in Amazing II.

 - There is no abbreviation for litre.

 - Depths should not be double negative (e.g.”A depth of -5 metres” is incorrect).

 - The abbreviation for metre is lower case ‘m’ with a space between it and the number.
 The unit of distance is the metre, not “meter”.

 To make the Editor’s life easier, please send a separate email for each site.
 Surveys and diagrams to accompany dive reports and articles are very welcome, however, photographs do not reproduce well so check first with the Editor.
 Surveys should be drawn to BCRA standards, with a title, grid reference, Northing and scale, and indication of BCRA grade.

-Please note that whilst every effort is made to accommodate tourist and training dive reports in the Newsletter they are are published only when their is sufficient space.
+Please note that whilst every effort is made to accommodate tourist and training dive reports in the Newsletter they are published only when there is sufficient space.
 Finally, proof reading your work before sending it to me makes for a much happier Editor.